develmaycare/pyprojectutils/docs/source/reference.rst

 - Shorter names are better than longer names.
 Usually.
 - We prefer the convention of action + object.
 For example, bump + version, or ``bumpversion``.
 - It's okay to use short names or abbreviations for the object when the name is idiomatic.
-For example, random + pw, or ``randompw``.
+For example, random + password, or ``randompassword``.
 - If the action is something that is already common on most operating systems, use it.
 For example ls + projects, or ``lsprojects``.
 - Names can't conflict with existing commands.
 Obviously.